-Today’s recipe is adapted from my aunt’s broccoli and tofu cutlets recipe.
-She makes some of the best cutlets and this is my most favorite one!
+Today's recipe is adapted from my aunt's broccoli and tofu cutlets recipe.
+She makes some of the best cutlets and this is my most favorite one.
 I have devoured her cutlets for years before it finally became a staple in my kitchen too.
 This recipe originally published in July 2016 has been updated with new photos and tips.

 This is one of my favorite go to dish as an appetizer for parties, it can be made ahead and stored in the refrigerator for up to a week.
 My boys love these broccoli patties for school lunches.

 - De-seed and roughly chop the red pepper.
 Heat oil in a medium pan.
 Add cumin seeds.
 Once the cumin seeds start to sizzle, add red pepper, garlic cloves, and salt

 - Cook covered on low heat for 5 mins stirring couple of times.
 Turn off the heat and let it cool down

 - Blend the mixture in a blender to make smooth and vibrant chutney.
 Store in the refrigerator for up to a week

 - This chutney is also perfect with grilled panini’s, sandwiches, burgers, and with your fav grilled foods